• Study level

 Objectives

-• From the naturalistic observation of sedimentary rocks, it is a question of identifying with the naked eye its nature and the figurative elements (grains, fossils, structures) which it contains, to reconstitute the environment of formation of the rock and the processes of installation.
+• Based on naturalistic observation of sedimentary rocks, the aim is to identify, with the naked eye, the nature of the rock and the figurative elements (grains, fossils, structures) it contains, and to reconstruct the rock's formation environment and processes.

 • Identify and characterize brittle and ductile tectonic processes at different scales (µm to km), describe and identify rocks and associated tectonic structures, in order to characterize a state of stress.